Build conferencing add-ons

 Sync calendar changes

-After a conference is created and linked to a Google Calendar event, the conference often needs to be updated to reflect changes in the event.
+After a conference is created and linked to a Calendar event, the conference often needs to be updated to reflect changes in the event.
 For example, if a user changes the time of the event, the conference data in the third-party conferencing system needs to be updated to reflect this.
 The process of updating the conference data in response to event changes is called syncing.

 For more details, see Sync calendar changes.